dji-sdk/Mobile-SDK-iOS/README.md

 ## DJI Bridge App

 DJI Bridge App is a universal app supports both iPhone and iPad.
-You can use it to debug app for Phantom 3 Professional, Phantom 3 Advanced, Inspire 1, M100 and other products using USB/MFI connection between RC and your app.
+You can use it to debug app for Phantom 4, Phantom 3 Professional, Phantom 3 Advanced, Inspire 1, M100 and other products using USB/MFI connection between RC and your app.

 For more details, please check the [**DJI Bridge App Tutorial**](./DJIBridgeAppDemo/README.md).